What to Wear to a Dental Assistant Job Interview

 Footwear: Form and Function

 Shoes must be clean, in good condition, and appropriate to the interview type.
 For working interviews, closed-toe, supportive shoes with non-slip soles are essential.
-Many dental assistants spend long shifts on their feet, so demonstrate that you understand the physical demands by choosing sensible footwear.
+Many dental assistants spend long shifts on their feet, so demonstrate you understand the physical demands by choosing sensible footwear.

-For traditional interviews, polished flats, low heels (no higher than two inches), or leather loafers are standard.
+For traditional interviews: polished flats, low heels (no higher than two inches), or leather loafers are standard.
 Avoid open-toe shoes, flip-flops, or athletic trainers unless the practice culture clearly permits them.

 What to Wear by Practice Type and Specialty